go-humble/router/README.md

 go get github.com/go-humble/router
 ```

 You will also need to install gopherjs if you don't already have it.
-The latest version is
+The latest
-recommended.
+version is recommended.
 Install gopherjs with:

 ```
 go get -u github.com/gopherjs/gopherjs
 ```

+You can compile your application to javascript using the `gopherjs build`
+command.
+Run `gopherjs --help` to learn more about the gopherjs command-line
+tool.

 Quickstart Guide